rundeck/rundeck/docs/en/upgrading/upgrading.md

 The following are all at Project context:

-To grant read access to nodes:
+To grant read access generic Node resources:

     description: read access to nodes
     context: